digitranslab/jumpstart/docs/versioned_docs/version-2.68.0/data-sources/databricks.md

 1. Click on **+ Add** button of the query manager at the bottom panel of the editor.
 2. Select the **Databricks** datasource added in previous step.
 3. Select the **SQL Mode** from the dropdown.
-(ToolJet currently supports only SQL mode for Databricks interactions.)
+(JumpStart currently supports only SQL mode for Databricks interactions.)
 4. Click on the **Preview** button to preview the output or Click on the **Run** button to create and trigger the query.

 <div style={{textAlign: 'center'}}>